 Kappa Alpha Omicron is the Interdisciplinary Environmental Association's Honors Society.
-Its Greek letters, Kosmos (universe) Anthropos (humanity) and Oikos (household) are the three perspectives that we believe can be used to approach our biggest environmental challenges.
+Its Greek letters, Kosmos (universe) Anthropos (humanity), and Oikos (household) are the three perspectives that guide KAO students through their academic careers.

-KAO serves as an academic home for undergraduate and graduate students in the environmental science and interdisciplinary studies that are passionate about deepening their understanding on today's most prevalent planet and human challenges.
-This is done through advancing research and conversations around sustainability, climate change, natural and indigenous rights, environmental equality and more.
-Students connect with a diverse community of young leaders, established professors, and institutions from across the US and around the world.
+KAO serves as an academic home for undergraduate and graduate students in environmental science and interdisciplinary studies that are passionate about deepening their understanding of today's most prevalent planet and human challenges.
+This is done through advancing research and conversations around sustainability and climate change, doing on-campus and community actions to inform and educate peers and neighbors, and attending the annual IICE.
+As members of the Interdisciplinary Environmental Association, students connect with a diverse community of young leaders, established professors, institutions, and stakeholders from across the US and around the world.

-The IEA currently represents 15 domestic KAO chapters and is eager to grow its international community.
+The IEA currently represents 14 domestic KAO chapters and is eager to grow its international community.
 So, what are the benefits of a KAO membership?
-Read on to discover the top 5 reasons why students and their associated university should join Kappa Alpha Omicron!
+Read on to discover the top 5 reasons why students and their associated universities should join Kappa Alpha Omicron!

 1. Establish an Academic Community